-Best Quotes from The War of Art
+What are good quotes from The War of Art?

 “If you find yourself asking yourself (and your friends), "Am I really a writer?
 Am I really an artist?" chances are you are.
 The counterfeit innovator is wildly self-confident.
 The real one is scared to death.”

 “Are you paralyzed with fear?
 That’s a good sign.
 Fear is good.
 Like self-doubt, fear is an indicator.
 Fear tells us what we have to do.
 Remember one rule of thumb: the more scared we are of a work or calling, the more sure we can be that we have to do it.”

 “Our job in this life is not to shape ourselves into some ideal we imagine we ought to be, but to find out who we already are and become it.”

 “We must do our work for its own sake, not for fortune or attention or applause.”